 San Antonio College desires to resolve student grievances, complaints, and concerns in an expeditious, fair, and amicable manner.
 Students residing outside of Texas while attending San Antonio College who desire to resolve a grievance should first follow the college's complaint procedure.

-If you have questions regarding the complaint process, please do not hesitate to contact the Vice President of Student Services.
+If you have questions regarding the complaint process, please do not hesitate to contact the Interim Vice President of Student Success.

 1819 N. Main